Illinois law allows law enforcement to take custody of mistreated pets

-Local law enforcement will soon be able take temporary custody of pets left in life-threatening weather conditions.
+Local law enforcement will can take temporary custody of pets left in life-threatening weather conditions.

-Senate Bill 2270, now Public Act 100-0740, amends Illinois’ Humane Care for Animals Act by expanding law enforcement’s ability to proactively address cruel treatment of pets.
+Public Act 100-0740, an amendment to Illinois’ Humane Care for Animals Act, enables law enforcement to proactively address cruel treatment of pets.
 The act defines extreme heat or cold conditions as those that may result in injury or death, or other serious conditions like hypothermia, frostbite and hyperthermia.
-The law goes into effect Jan.
-1, 2019.
+The law took effect in January 2019.

 Conditions such as hypothermia and frostbite can pose a risk to pets left in cars during cold winter months, while hyperthermia – overheating caused by hot and humid weather – may be of concern during summer.
 In Illinois, there is already a prohibition on confining pets to vehicles for prolonged periods of time – a potentially deadly but preventable occurrence during extreme temperatures.